 This is simply to ensure that your barrier is maintained to a high standard and also to ensure that we detect any potential disruptions to the barrier ahead of time before any termite damage occurs.

-The active chemical used in termite barriers is similar to those used in many common pet flea treatments, so once in place it poses no immediate threats to children or pets.
+The chemicals used in termite barriers are similar to those used in common pet flea treatments.
+Once the barrier is in place, it poses no immediate threat to children or pets.
+As the solution is liquid-based and injected into the soil, there’s no risk of exposure to those accessing the area.

 Prices for termite chemical barriers vary depending upon the size of the property being treated.
 Cost is calculated per lineal meter, so larger properties obviously cost more.